Megaladapis: Description

 Megaladapis was quite different from any living lemur.
 Its body was squat and built like that of the modern koala.
 Its long arms, fingers, feet, and toes were specialized for grasping trees, and its legs were splayed for vertical climbing.
 The morphology of its foot suggests Megaladapis evolved to live in an arboreal environment, having a large hallux and lateral abductor musculature that helped it to grasp vertically on trees.
 These features are shared by other arboreal species.
 The hands and feet were curved and the ankles and wrists did not have the usual stability needed to travel on the ground that most other lemurids have.

 Its body weight reached 140 kg.
-Other estimates suggest 46.5–85.1 kg but its still much larger than any extant lemur.
+Other estimates suggest 46.5–85.1 kg but it is still much larger than any extant lemur.
 It had the largest body size of any lemur, with double the body mass of the next largest extinct lemur.